nonblocking/mashroom/packages/plugin-packages/mashroom-cdn/README.md

 };
 ```

-You can override the default config in your Mashroom config file like this:
+You can override the default config in your server config file like this:

 ```json
 {